The Tribes of Andaman & Nicobar Islands

 Picture Credit: www.worldfpa.org

-It is safe to say that the original population of the Andaman and Nicobar Islands consists of aboriginal indigenous people, i.e. tribal people.
-They have been dwelling in the forests and jungles of the islands for centuries, lead a hunter-gatherer lifestyle, and appear to have lived in substantial isolation for thousands of years.
-The so-called “civilians” or city/town dwellers only came later, earliest a few hundred years ago.
+It is safe to boast that the original population of the Andaman and Nicobar Islands consists of aboriginal indigenous people, i.e. tribal people.
+These indigenous tribal groups, the original inhabitants who have inhabited these lands since long before the arrival of the so-called “civilians” that only came later, earliest a few hundred years ago.

-The Andaman Islands are home to four ‘Negrito’ tribes were as – the Great Andamanese, Onge, Jarawa, and Sentinelese.
+• The Andaman Islands are home to four ‘Negrito’ tribes – the Great Andamanese, Onge, Jarawa, and Sentinelese.

 The ‘Negrito’ tribes are believed to have arrived in the islands from Africa up to 60,000 years ago.
-All are nomadic hunter-gatherers, hunting wild pig and monitor lizard, and catching fish with bows and arrows.
+The term comes from their dark skin and diminutive stature.
+All are nomadic hunter-gatherers, hunting wild pigs and monitor lizards, and catching fish with bows and arrows.
 They also collect honey, roots, and berries from the forest.
 The ‘Mongoloid’ tribes probably came to the islands from the Malay-Burma coast several thousand years ago.

-The Great Andamanese is a collective term used for 10 different tribes that lived in most of the large islands in the Andaman.
-These tribes spoke different but related languages were of Negrito origin and were related by culture and geography.
+The Great Andamanese is a collective term used for around 10 different tribes that lived in the widespread islands in the Andaman.
+These tribes spoke different but related languages of Negrito origin and were related by culture and geography.

 Until the late 18th century, the Andamanese peoples were preserved from outside influences by their fierce rejection of contacts (which included killing any shipwrecked foreigners) and by the remoteness of the islands.
 But after the coming of the British, things changed.